owlot/peaches-bootstrap-ecwid-blocks/README.md

 - Review cache settings and clear if needed
 - Enable debug mode for detailed error logs

+**Category products not displaying:**
+- Verify category ID exists in Ecwid store
+- Check if category has enabled products
+- Review REST API endpoint response for errors
+- Clear cache and retry

 **Media not displaying:**
 - Verify media tag configuration
 - Check file permissions and URLs